openpaymentseurope/docs/docs/quickstart_ais.md

 ## Consent API

 After the user has chosen a bank, we need to authenticate the user to that bank.
-This is done by creating a Consent object and execute an authentication process (Måste ha bättre formulering).
+This is done by creating a Consent object and execute an authentication process.
 The following examples assume that you have already created an access token with scope `"accountinformation private"`.

 ### 1. Create Consent